aws-samples/amazon-verified-permissions-iot-amplify-smart-home-application/README.md

 to tweak different variables like current time to see how different users can interact with different parts of the dashboard.

+[!IMPORTANT]
-Please create the policies in Amazon Verified Permissions before proceeding to deployment.
+> Please create the policies in Amazon Verified Permissions before proceeding to deployment.

 Clone the repository by using this command: